-Much like the Blue Cash cards, this card comes with a $150 introductory bonus for spending $500 in the first 90 days.
-But you’ll have to spend $1,000 with each of the Blue Cash cards to receive your bonus with them, and you’ll get $150 for the Everyday version and $200 for the Preferred.
-This isn’t a big difference, however, as most people won’t have much of a problem reaching either spending threshold.
+Similar to the Blue Cash cards, this card comes with a $200 introductory cash rewards bonus for spending $1,000 in the first 90 days.
+You’ll have to spend the same amount with each of the Blue Cash cards to receive your bonus with them, but you’ll get $150 for the Everyday version and $250 for the Preferred.
+This isn’t a big difference, however, these signup bonuses are constantly changing.

 When it comes to the rewards, the Bank of America Cash Rewards is similar in some ways to the Blue Cash Everyday, but it’s more flexible because you can pick your own 3% category.
 The Everyday card provides 3% back for U.S. supermarkets and 2% back for U.S. gas stations.
 If you’re trying to pick between these two cards, the basic question should be pretty simple to answer: Do you spend more on groceries or on gas?
 If you spend more at U.S. supermarkets the Blue Cash Everyday would be more rewarding overall, and if you spend more at U.S. gas stations the Cash Rewards would be more rewarding overall.

 But when you compare the Cash Rewards to the Blue Cash Preferred, you can see that the Preferred easily comes out on top for grocery spending.
 It provides 6% back for U.S. supermarkets — 3 times as much as the Cash Rewards — and 3% back for U.S. gas stations, which is equal to the Cash Rewards.
 So you’ll be earning way more cash back for U.S. supermarkets with the Blue Cash Preferred, and just as much back at U.S. gas stations.